peiciwu/CarND-Advanced-Lane-Lines/writeup_report.md

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-The radius of curvature for the left line or the right line is calculated in `cal_radius_of_curvature()` in `process_image.py`.
+The radius of curvature for the left line or the right line is calculated in function `cal_radius_of_curvature()` in `process_image.py`.
 The radius of curvature of the lane is sum of the radius of curvatures of the left and the right line divided by two.
 The radius of curvature is obtained by mapping the fitted pixels from the warped image to the real world space.
 Assume the lane is about 3.7 meters wide and 30 meters long, and the projected line in the warped image is 700 pixels wide and 720 pixels long.
 A new second order polynomial is fitted using the converted points, then the radius of curvature can be obtained by the equation shown in the class slides.

-The position of the vehicle with respect to the center of the lane is calculated in `draw_vehicle_position()` in `process_image.py`.
+The position of the vehicle with respect to the center of the lane is implemented in function `draw_vehicle_position()` in `process_image.py`.
 Using the fitted polynomial of the left and the right line, the left-bottom and right-bottom points can be calculated using the largest y coordinate.
 Then the center of the lane and the position of the vehicle with respect to the center can be calculate in the following manner:

 ```python
 lane_center = (left_bottom + right_bottom) / 2